Average Customer Review:

 Among air conditioners in this size category, we found the best feedback for the LG LW1216ER (Est. $350).
 This Energy-Star qualified, 12,000 BTU unit is about as powerful an air conditioner as you can find that will run on 115V AC and not require a dedicated 220-volt line, and it can handle a room of up to 550 square feet.
 The small remote control lacks a display, but is otherwise full-featured and lets you control all functions, including temperature settings, from across the room.

-The LG LW1216ER is the highest scoring air conditioner in its capacity category at ConsumerReports.org, and is named a Best Buy.
+The LG LW1216ER is the highest scoring air conditioner in its capacity category at Consumer Reports, and is named a Best Buy.
 It earns the highest rating for comfort, and outscores all other similar air conditioners on noise, with ratings of Very Good at low speed, and Good at high speed.
-In a free article, ConsumerReports.org's Mary H.J.
+In a free article, Consumer Reports' Mary H.J.
 Farrell notes that this unit has "top-notch" cooling, is "feature filled," and has a slide-out chassis for easier installation -- a pretty important plus if you consider the hazards of otherwise wrangling an 81 pound air-conditioner like this one into a window.

 Beyond the Energy Star rating (the LG LW1216ER has a CEER of 12.0), the feature line up is about typical of what you'll see in this price class.
 There's a remote control, a 24 hour on/off timer, three fan speeds, four-way louvers, a slide out filter, and more.
-User feedback isn't overly abundant, but what's there is reasonably positive.
-The biggest accumulation is at HomeDepot.com and includes reviews originally posted at the site as well as feedback left at the manufacturer's web site.
-Overall, there are nearly 45 reviews, and a composite score of 4.3 stars.
-Roughly 93 percent of owners offer the LG air conditioner a recommendation -- and that's better than we see for many competing units.
+User feedback is both pretty ample and pretty positive.
+The biggest accumulation is at Home Depot and includes reviews originally posted at the site as well as feedback left at the manufacturer's web site.
+Overall, there are nearly 230 reviews, and a composite score of 4.3 stars.
+Roughly 85 percent of owners offer the LG air conditioner a recommendation -- and that's better than we see for many competing units.

 Finding an in-wall air conditioner to recommend proved to be a tall order.
 We couldn't find a reputable expert review of any current model, and even user reviews are hard to come by.
-That said, we did see excellent feedback for the LG LT1216CER (Est. $550).
+That said, we did see decent feedback for the LG LT1216CER (Est. $525).
 This 11,800 BTU air conditioner is designed to exclusively mount through the wall and cannot be installed in a window.
 It has a CEER of 10.5 so it meets Energy Star criteria for through- the-wall units (without louvered sides).

 This LG air conditioner can cool rooms up to 530 square feet and is reasonably well featured, including a remote control and a wall trim kit.
-The required sleeve for though the wall installation, the LG AXSVA1 (Est. $85), is sold separately, but the unit is designed to fit standard 26-inch sleeves, so if you are replacing another through-the-wall air conditioner its sleeve might be reusable if it is sized appropriately and structurally sound.
+The required sleeve for through the wall installation, the LG LT1216CER (Est. $95), is sold separately, but the unit is designed to fit standard 26-inch sleeves, so if you are replacing another through-the-wall air conditioner its sleeve might be reusable if it is sized appropriately and structurally sound.
 The air conditioner runs on standard 115-volt AC, and comes with a 6-foot cord, so that could simplify installation.
 The warranty is for one year.